 The Bank's Board is ultimately responsible for the Bank's RMF.
-It is assisted in this role by the Board Risk & Compliance Committee (BRCC) and management committees.
+It is assisted in this role by the Board Risk and Compliance Committee (BRCC) and management risk committees.
 The Board, BRCC and management committees provide oversight that the RMF has been effectively implemented and risk management practices are in place.
-The Board, the Board committees and management committees are governed by a Charter or Terms of Reference, which sets out its purpose, authority and approach.
+The Board, the Board committees and management risk committees are governed by a Charter, which sets out its purpose, authority and approach.

 The Bank's Board - is ultimately responsible for the organisational strategy, Business Plan, RMF and oversight of the business operations.
-This includes the ownership and setting of:
+The Board:

-- Risk appetite (within the overall limits set by Rabobank Group and Rabobank Wholesale and Rural); - Approving key risk policies and standards; - · Making relevant risk and compliance attestations; and - Approving RMS
+- Sets risk appetite (within the overall limits set by Rabobank Group and Rabobank Wholesale and Rural); - Approves the Internal Capital Adequacy Assessment Process (ICAAP), Capital Management Plan, RMS; and - Approves key risk policies and standards; and - Signs-off relevant risk and compliance attestations.